-Below you'll find the answers to some frequently asked questions about our Access to Amherst (A2A) program.
+Below you'll find the answers to some frequently asked questions about our Access to Amherst (A2A) and Early Opportunity on Native Studies (EONS) programs.
 Make sure you also check out the main Access to Amherst webpage for more information.
 If you can't find the answer to your particular question, please feel free to contact us by email at email@example.com.
 We want to be certain you have the information you need!

 Q: I’m a high school student who lives outside the United States, can I apply to participate in A2A?